Position: Psychologist, Public speaker, Television presenter, Goldfish Wisdom Ltd.

 Nigel Latta Blows Stuff Up

 Nigel’s next science series, Nigel Latta Blows Stuff Up, involved adventures of a different kind and he wasn’t scared of looking dumb when making this series.
 He relished giving new things a go.
 “You can’t just tell people about stuff,” says Nigel.
 “You’ve got to show them.”
-And that’s what he’s been doing, as you can see in his TVNZ series Nigel Latta Blows Stuff Up.
+And that’s what he’s been doing, as you can see in his ‘edutainment’ TVNZ series Nigel Latta Blows Stuff Up.
 The series used humour and extreme ‘don’t try this at home’ experiments to introduce science ideas.

-Imagine how much fun he’s had meeting all sorts of scientists and engineers from across New Zealand, the craziness of putting some of his wacky ideas to the test and the immense satisfaction when things (eventually) worked – like when the helium rocket carries the recording Nigel’s made into space (in the ), or when the opera singer actually cracks glass (in the
+Imagine how much fun he had meeting all sorts of scientists and engineers from across New Zealand, the craziness of putting some of his wacky ideas to the test and the immense satisfaction when things (eventually) worked – like when the helium rocket carries the recording Nigel’s made into space (in the), or when the opera singer actually cracks glass (in the

 “I’m still annoyed at myself about that,” he says.
 “You’re roped in by professional riggers, the only way you could fall is if you smuggled in a knife and then spend 20 minutes cutting the rope.
 But my brain was having none of this – and I thought, you wuss!”